If you want to get things done, you need willpower. Learn three strategies to enhance your willpower.

 The above example of planning and resisting the temptation to eat pizza for lunch applies here too.
 By planing and eating a healthy lunch, it builds the strength of your willpower.
 The resistance is the temptation to eat pizza for lunch.

 The resistance may show up after work.
 After a long day, you are tired.
 It’s hard to go to the gym when you are tired.
-So, this may require a withdrawal from reserve.
+So, this may require a withdrawal from our willpower reserve.
 This is a challenge that will come up again each day.

 It’s important to remember you’ll have opportunities throughout the day to make deposits and withdrawals, to build or deplete your willpower.
 Above all, project thoughts with hope and allow yourself to become vulnerable.
 Open your eyes to social injustice.
 Learn to live a courageous life.
 Facing this resistance helps to amplify your willpower.

-It’s important to set short-term or incremental goals which are realistic and within reach.
+It’s important to set short-term or incremental goals that are realistic and within reach.
 Much like muscles, if you set the goal too high you won’t be able to meet the challenge.
 If the goal or challenge is too large, and you fail to meet them, instead of building muscle and getting stronger, lofty goals can become a source of discouragement.
 Thus, degrading your willpower.
 That doesn’t mean you should not have big dreams, it just means you need to break them down into small goals.
 This brings us to the next observation.

 3. Attitude Affects Willpower

-There is an important connection between attitude, emotions and willpower.
+There is an important connection between attitude, emotions, and willpower.
 The ability to turn down pizza for lunch is one example.
 Sometimes the connection is not obvious.
 But there is a significant link here.
 A stressful day at work can affect attitude and emotions.
 This weakens your willpower and you give in to the temptation to have pizza for lunch, which then leads to not going to the gym.

 The first and most important thing to remember is that we all fail.
 So, we get off track.
 So, put things in perspective.
 Start again.
 Start over again.
 Affirmations are a good tactic to help keep your attitude from becoming a pessimistic downward spiral.
 However, be sure you plant them into good ground.
 Here’s an Affirmations Playbook to assist with managing your thought life.
 Practice self-care and exercises to increase your personal power.